craigmateo/palabra/_posts/2024-06-15-circular-economy.md

 What follows are some CE-related professional experiences (over nearly 2 decades) that made me a CE critic.
 In short, I’ve seen a few individuals and companies get consulting contracts, speaking fees, and PR from the concept, but did not see much practical change.

-In advance, I'll note that the purpose is not to dismiss CE alltogether.
+In advance, I'll note that the purpose is not to dismiss CE altogether.
 Workers and colleagues with whom I interacted were very capable people with positive intentions.
-CE aims to address real environmental and economic challengs.
+CE aims to address real environmental and economic challenges.
 However, successful 'circular' projects would entail fair wages, healthy workplaces, and job security so such people could actually get the job done.

 ### Experience in Europe (2007-2009)

 My introduction to CE began around 2007 when I landed a position with Prof. Michael Braungart in Hamburg, Germany.
 Braungart had authored (through a ghostwriter) the bestselling book <em>Cradle to Cradle: Remaking the Way We Make Things</em> (McDonough & Braungart, 2002), ran an environmental consultancy and had a professorship at Leuphana University Lüneburg.
-At this time, I was (naively) energized by the notion that science and design could resolve planetary environmental issues while also reinvigorating the real economy through a “third industrial revolution.”
+At least for the first few months, I was (naively) energized by the notion that science and design could resolve planetary environmental issues while also reinvigorating the real economy through a “third industrial revolution.”

 <figure class="center" style="margin-top: 2rem;margin-bottom:2rem;">
 	<img src="/assets/images/cradle.jpg" width="300" alt="Cradle to Cradle" style="margin:auto;" />
   <figcaption style="text-align:center;">Cover of <em>Cradle to Cradle: Remaking the Way We Make Things</em> (McDonough & Braungart, 2002).</figcaption>
 </figure>

 Cradle to cradle occupied a unique space in the sustainability marketplace at the interface of popular environmentalism and industrial practice.
 Perhaps due to the popularity of <i>An Inconvenient Truth</i> (2006), by the time I arrived in Hamburg in 2007, corporate boards and c-suites were searching for a compatible environmentalism.
 Whereas co-author William McDonough had commercialized cradle-to-cradle in the US (see <a href="https://www.fastcompany.com/1042475/green-guru-gone-wrong-william-mcdonough" target="_blank">Sacks, 2008</a>), Braungart maintained the aura of the elusive German chemist in Europe.
 Braungart would command €5,000 for a 30-minute presentation, rattling off some random chemical equations to impress audiences and brandishing his radical credentials as a former Greenpeace activist.
+Amid Braungart's globetrotting on the sustainability scene, details of implementing the vague vision for industrial clients were left to a small, contract staff in Hamburg.

 <figure class="center" style="margin-top: 2rem;margin-bottom:2rem;">
 	<img src="/assets/images/braungart.jpg" width="400" alt="Chris Ratcliffe/Bloomberg via Getty Images" style="margin:auto;" />
   <figcaption style="text-align:center;">Photo from dreso.com <a href="https://www.dreso.com/de/en/news/details/deutscher-nachhaltigkeitspreis-fuer-oeko-pionier-michael-braungart-1" target="_blank">German Sustainability Award for Eco-pioneer Michael Braungart</a>.
 Anna Bauer</figcaption>
 </figure>

-Amid Braungart's globetrotting and hobnobbing on the sustainability scene, details of implementing the vague vision for industrial clients were left to a small, contract staff in Hamburg.
 As cradle to cradle gained popularity in The Netherlands, I was assigned a relatively large project to implement the concept within a Dutch waste management conglomerate, Van Gansewinkel.
 It did not take long to realize that there was little substance behind Braungart's claims on the speaking circuit and that technical aspects of the project were undeliverable.
-For instance, Braungart once sent a colleague and I to a plastics recycling faclity in the Czech Republic to show them how to remove the element antimony from recycled plastic, knowing full well we did not have a method to do this.
-As a solution to the fact that the technical aspects of project were going to be a flop, I approached the project from a perspective of change management and how waste workers could play a central role in sustinable transitions.
+For instance, Braungart once sent a colleague and I to a plastics recycling facility in the Czech Republic to show them how to remove the element antimony from recycled plastic, knowing full well we did not have a method to do this.

+As a solution to the fact that the technical aspects of the project were going to be a flop, I approached the project from a perspective of change management and how waste workers could play a central role in sustainable transitions.
 A year was spent travelling to locations and delivering workshops for waste workers throughout The Netherlands.
 After the year, we met the executive board for a project review.
-Board members (many of whom, according to public reports, received annual compensation in the seven figures) were visibly aggravated that cradle to cradle did not yield more "practical" financial benefits for company.
+Board members were visibly aggravated that cradle to cradle did not yield more "practical" financial benefits for the company.

-Positioned between a sustainability guru, a toxic/unsupportive workplace, and corporate interests with a task that I felt unable to deliver, I decided leave and returned to Canada in 2009.
+Positioned between a sustainability guru, a toxic/unsupportive workplace, and corporate interests with a task that I felt unable to deliver, I decided to leave and returned to Canada in 2009.
 As punishment for leaving, Braungart withheld my pay for the project work completed.
 The waste company continued with cradle to cradle for a few years, before the owner (New York based private equity firm KKR) filed it for bankruptcy (Bucaccio, 2015).
 Braungart has continued collecting speaking fees, was granted a professorship at Erasmus University in Rotterdam, and eventually sold the shares in his consultancy to the German building and real estate company Drees & Sommer.

 ### Grassroots Movements (2009-2016)